Benjamin-Lawson23/create_Azure_virtual_machine/README.md

 <p>

 <h2>Step 3: Create a Storage Account within the Resource Group</h2>

-Return to the search bar, and type 'Storage Accounts'; click on option with the same name; pick a subscription and make sure to use the Resource Group that we created earlier; write a globally unique name for your Storage Account, and again choose a region that makes sense for your needs.
+Return to the search bar, and type 'Storage Accounts'.

+Click on option with the same name.

+Pick a subscription -- make sure to use the Resource Group that we created earlier -- write a globally unique name for your Storage Account, and again choose a region that makes sense for your needs.

 Review and create.
 Under Storage Account, you can now add containers and this will act as a storage space similar to Google Drive.
 </p>
 <br />